36 Quirky plant pot ideas you’ll love

 6. Vibrant tins

-For a splash of color in your garden (or for indoor plants), turn to your kitchen cupboard again.
-Tins and cans are perfectly designed to be planters and especially easy to plant in if you’re a beginner to this whole gardening thing.
+For a splash of colour in your garden (or for indoor plants), turn to your kitchen cupboard again.
+Tins and cans are perfectly designed to be planters, and especially easy to plant in if you’re a beginner to this whole gardening thing.
 Wash out thoroughly after devouring the food it came with.
-You can also personalize these tins by painting them with your favorite color!
+You can also personalise these tins by painting them in your favourite colour!

 Yep, even a common eco bag will do the trick.
 Tote bags are particularly great for growing any fruit and veg, thanks to their sturdy nature.
 Just don’t forget to provide drainage for your plant to avoid root rot.

 This is a budget-friendly plant container option that can actually look surprisingly pretty (well, depending on the bucket you choose, obv).
 You can decorate and paint your planter buckets as you please.
 Just don’t forget to add that hole at the bottom for drainage.

 Got a couple of old chairs lying about?
 Before chucking away, consider using them as planters.
 You can attach a net on the seat where your plants can safely and securely be attached.

 Terrariums, our old favourite.
 Plants that love moisture thrive well in terrariums, so if you have fittonias and other moisture-loving plants, you can put them in glass containers.